 Trinity College Dublin

-The College is committed to excellence in both research and teaching, to the enhancement of the learning experience of each of its students and to an inclusive College community with equality of access for all.
-The College will continue to disseminate its knowledge and expertise to the benefit of the City of Dublin, the country and the international community.
+The University is committed to excellence in both research and teaching, to the enhancement of the learning experience of each of its students and to an inclusive Trinity community with equality of access for all.
+The University will continue to disseminate its knowledge and expertise to the benefit of the City of Dublin, the country and the international community.

 Trinity College Dublin was created by royal charter in 1592, at which point Dublin Corporation provided a suitable site, the former Priory of All Hallows.
 Its foundation came at a time when many universities were being established across western Europe in the belief that they would give prestige to the state in which they were located...